 Betaine is a compound that is found in beetroot.
 It is also commonly known as trimethylglycine or betaine anhydrous.
 It is important to keep those different names in mind so that you can easily spot the ingredients on the supplement’s label.
 This compound helps your cells to retain water.
 This process helps to protect your cells from tearing during intense workouts.
 Betaine also participates in numerous processes because it acts as a methyl donor.
 It helps to enhance the energy levels in your body and muscle endurance to make you last longer in intense workouts.
 They are especially important in advanced weight-lifting workouts and long strenuous exercises like running cross-country marathons.
 Another alternative to beetroot extracts with the same benefits is pomegranate extracts.

 Beta-alanine is a compound that helps to delay the feelings of exhaustion and fatigue from an intense workout session.
 It acts by decreasing the level of lactic acid that accumulates in your muscles during strenuous exercise.
 Lactic acid is responsible for making your muscles feel sore.
 When you take beta-alanine in your pre-workout supplements, you will be able to last longer in your high-intensity workouts.
 To witness this effect in your body, the dosage of beta-alanine should be at least 4 g in your daily intake.
-However, most manufacturers add a lot less than that because of its high cost.
+However, most private label supplement manufacturers add a lot less than that because of its high cost.
 You don’t have to take beta-alanine before your workouts.
 It will give you the same effect if you incorporate it in your supplements throughout the day.

 This is also one of the most popular ingredients in pre-workout supplements.
 L-citrulline helps to increase nitric oxide levels in the blood.
 This helps to enhance blood circulation, which in turn helps to transport oxygen and nutrients faster to the muscles to keep them going much longer.
 This process helps you to feel more energized and delays your muscle fatigue.
 This ingredient is extremely useful if your main purpose is bodybuilding or bulking.
 Some people choose to replace L-citrulline with L-citrulline malate, which acts as an energy booster and helps to increase muscle endurance.
 It helps to augment the effects of BCCA in supplements, which helps to improve your overall physical fitness.
 While other ingredients like betaine and L-arginine also help in improving blood circulation, L-citrulline is more effective.
 A dose of 4 to 8 g per day is sufficient for a pre-workout supplement.